Tasmanian Devil Art Print

 This print has been created from an original scratchboard artwork.
 Originating in the 19th century in Britain and France, scratchboard (or scraperboard) is a form of direct engraving.
 Both a fine-art medium, and an illustrative technique using sharp knives and tools for engraving into a thin layer of white china clay that is coated with black India ink.

-Please handle with Care.
+Please handle this print with care.
 The delicate printed surface will scuff if not handled gently.
 For best results, deliver directly into a professional framers safe hands.

 Born in Hamburg Germany, Rebecca Robinson’s initial years were spent on a farm surrounded by country life.
 Her curiosity and passion for the natural world began when her family moved to Zimbabwe Africa, where she was surrounded by exotic creatures.